sujcho/Today-I-Learned/README.md

 # Today-I-Learned
-A place to keep track of what I learned today to keep learning everyday.
+> I value learning.
+This is a place to keep track of what I learned today to keep learning everyday.

+## Categories